sustainability-lab/polire/README.md

 Features_new = spatial.transform(X_new)
 ```

-## More info

-Contributors:  [S Deepak Narayanan](https://github.com/sdeepaknarayanan), [Zeel B Patel*](https://github.com/patel-zeel), [Apoorv Agnihotri](https://github.com/apoorvagnihotri), and [Nipun Batra*](https://github.com/nipunbatra) (People with * are currently active contributers).

-This project is a part of Sustainability Lab at IIT Gandhinagar.

-Acknowledgement to sklearn template for helping to package into a PiPy package.

 ## Citation

-If you use this code, please cite the following paper:
+If you use this library, please cite the following paper:

 ```
 @inproceedings{10.1145/3384419.3430407,